 MEDICARE SUPPLEMENT PLANS

 A Medigap policy is also called Medicare Supplement insurance.
-Medigap plans are sold by private companies and help pay for some of the health-care costs, or “gaps”, that Medicare does not cover.
+Medigap plans are sold by private companies and help pay for some of the healthcare costs, or “gaps”, that Medicare does not cover.
 Beneficiaries use their Medicare card and Medigap card together when visiting a doctor.
 Medigap plans also do not have a network, meaning the individual can use any doctor and hospital that accepts Medicare.
 Medigap plans do not cover prescription drugs, so beneficiaries need separate, stand-alone prescription drug coverage.
 Medigap is not a Medicare Advantage plan, and it is not to be used with Medicare Advantage plans.
 Insurance companies can sell only a “standardized” policy identified in most states by letters (e.g., A, C, K).
-Plans with the same letter offer the same benefits regardless of location and insurance company, except in a few states that offer their own forms of Medigap coverage.
+Medicare plans with the same letter offer the same benefits regardless of location and insurance company, except in a few states that offer their own forms of Medigap coverage.
 While benefits are standardized, premiums are not structured the same way across all companies.

 As of January 1, 2020, Medigap policies for individuals newly eligible for Medicare will no longer offer coverage for the Part B deductible.
 As such, Medicare Plans C and F won't be options for those entering Medicare as of January 1st, 2020.
 However, individuals who are already enrolled in either of these 2 plans, or the high deductible version of Plan F, before January 1, 2020, will retain their coverage.

 Medicare insurance can be quite complicated.
 But that's where our advisors can help.
 Please feel free to contact our agents today if you want to discuss your options.